-The Tewksbury Fire Department in conjunction with the Massachusetts Department of Environmental Protection allows the open air burning of brush and tree trimmings, but not leaves, grass, or construction debris from January 15 to May 1, 2020 between the hours of 10:00 a.m. and 4:00 p.m.
-A permit, listing the regulations that must be followed, is required and must be applied for at the Central Fire Station at 21 Town Hall Avenue.
-The cost for a season long burning permit is $10.00.
-The permit is valid for the entire open air burning season; however, on the day you wish to burn you must call the OPEN AIR BURNING INFORMATION LINE at (978) 640-4419 to leave your street address and permit number.
+The Tewksbury Fire Department in conjunction with the Massachusetts Department of Environmental Protection allows the open-air burning of brush and tree trimmings, but not leaves, grass, or construction debris from January 15 to May 1, 2022, between the hours of 10 am and 4 pm A permit, listing the regulations that must be followed, is required and must be applied for at the Central Fire Station at 21 Town Hall Avenue.
+The cost for a season-long burning permit is $10.
+The permit is valid for the entire open-air burning season; however, on the day you wish to burn you must call the Open Air Burning Information Line at 978-640-4419 to leave your street address and permit number.
 A recording will tell you if burning is authorized that day.
 Burning is usually authorized unless high winds or poor atmospheric conditions exist.

 - An Open Air Burning Permit is obtained from the Tewksbury Fire Department.

 - Open-air burning may be restricted upon conditions that may cause a hazard to health, safety, or the public's welfare, by the Chief of Department or his designee.

 - People conducting illegal burning may be held liable for costs of extinguishing the fire, fined and even imprisoned (M.G.L Ch.48 Sec.13).
 Penalties for violations of M.G.L.
 Ch.48 Sec.13 shall be not more than $500.00 plus the cost of suppression, imprisonment for more than one month or both.

 - A water supply capable of extinguishing the burning debris must be available and proximate to the fire.

 - While the fire is burning, an adult (18 years of age or older) must attend the fire until it is completely extinguished.

 Burning of the following materials is prohibited statewide: